binipringle/contracts/_texts/0-outline.md

 **Specific Performance rule**

-R: The remedy of specific performance, which is an injunction for the breaching party to perform the actual contractual obligation, is an exceptional remedy available only when monetary damages would be inadequate, and which the court would not use here because here monetary damages would suffice.
+R: The remedy of specific performance, which is an injunction for the breaching party to perform the actual contractual obligation, is an exceptional remedy available only when monetary damages would be inadequate.
+Courts find that money damages are inadequate where (1) goods or services are unique -- no established market for them (money can’t buy substitute); (2) subject of contract involves matters of taste or sentiment (money can’t buy substitute); and (3) consider difficulty of proving expectation damages with reasonable certainty.

 ---